-To make our tax calculator for Germany as quick and accessible as possible, we had to make a few assumptions with tax implications, such as that you aren't married and have no dependents.
+To make our calculator as quick and accessible as possible, we had to make a few assumptions with tax implications, such as that you aren't married and have no dependents.
 We also assume you aren't affiliated with a church.
 That means you may end up paying more or potentially less in taxes once your circumstances and deductions are applied.

 How Is German Income Tax Calculated?